ChristopherGLewis/ddo-lite-tools/Data/Builder/ReadMe.txt

        All: Feat: Cleave, Tier 2: Momentum Swing
  - Abilities can also take a " Rank #" suffix.
 For example:
    - None: Feat: Magical Training, Arcane Archer Tier 1: Energy of the Wild Rank 3, Spellsinger Tier 1: Studies: Magical Rank 3

+Note: Tier 0 prereqs are not required, but this requires the Dest/Enh.txt to be in the proper order

 Rank#All:
 Rank#One: